openbmc/docs/designs/physical-topology.md

 ### phosphor-dbus-interfaces

-In the interface definition for Chassis inventory items, we add an association definition for each of the relationship types listed above and corresponding association definitions for the other item types linking back to a Chassis item.
+In the interface definition for Inventory/Item or the more specific subtypes, we add an association definition for each of the relationship types listed above and corresponding association definitions linking back to that item.

 ### Inventory Managers